jacobm3/gke/slides-tf.md

 --boot-disk-type=pd-standard --boot-disk-device-name=instance-1
 ```

-ARM templates provide a consistent and reliable way to provision GCP resources.
-JSON is easy for computers to read, but can be challenging for humans to edit and troubleshoot.
+gcloud commands provide a consistent and reliable way to provision GCP resources.
+Easy for computers to execute, but can be challenging for humans.

 ???
 **Which brings us to method #2, GCP Resource Manager templates, also known as ARM templates.
 Have any of you used ARM templates?
 What's that experience like?**